Mini Pearl Logger Kit

 This kit includes all the parts to build a very capable data logger based on an Arduino Pro Mini microcontroller.
 Connections among the Pro Mini and two other electronic modules, a microSD board and real time clock board, must be soldered using the included wires.

 Environmental data loggers made with these components have seen much recent research and development by Ed Mallon for his Cave Pearl Project.
-That site has extensive discussions and instructions for fine-tuning the Cave Pearl Logger for reliability and longevity -- Ed's loggers reliably collect data unattended for more than a year.
-This can require disabling LEDs on the modules and adding resistors which are not included in this kit.
+That site has extensive discussions and instructions for fine-tuning the Cave Pearl Logger for reliability and longevity.
+Ed's loggers reliably collect data unattended for more than a year.
+This can require disabling LEDs, removing resistors from the modules, and modifying the supplied sketches.
+The key to longevity is coaxing the components into a low current sleep mode between logging events.

 Without all of Ed's modifications, this kit will build a data logger that is likely capable of collecting data unattended for a few weeks on small batteries.
-For greater longevity, all of Ed's modifications are open source, well documented, and easy to do.
-The real world performance with only a subset of the modifications is still being tested.
+For greater longevity, a low power timer can control the logger, so instead of putting the logger into a low power sleep mode between logging events, the timer turns the logger off completely--see the Mini Pearl Snap Logger Kit and the Mini Pearl Pro Logger Kit.

-The Arduino Pro Mini does not have a USB port (that's why it can last so long on batteries), so programming the Arduino requires an FTDI USB to serial adapter or cable (one example) which is not included in the kit.
+The Arduino Pro Mini does not have a USB port (that's why it can last so long on batteries), so programming the Arduino requires an UART adapter or cable which is not included in the kit.
+A UART adapter is available as an add-on purchase.

 An included LED can be programmed to flash red, green, or blue when the sketch completes certain tasks.
 This is intended for use during programming (e.g., debugging) and for confirming that the logger is working just before field deployment.
 If all looks good, the LED should be disconnected so it does not use extra battery power.
-Installing the LED is optional, but is very helpful especially if you remove the LEDs on the modules to save power.
+Installing the LED is optional, but is very helpful especially if you remove the LEDs on the modules to reduce power consumption.

 This kit does not include step by step instructions for assembly.
-A user guide and a starter sketch can be downloaded here.
+A quick start guide, assembly suggestions, and a starter sketch can be downloaded here.
+This research note describes the assembly process.
 The wiring diagram below is your primary guide to assembly.
 If you have any questions check these research notes and leave comments or click Contact above.

 - Real time clock (DS3231) board